Quakers uniting in the ministry of the written word through:

 Connecting our Quaker Legacy to the Future

-A report about the 2013 QUIP Annual Conference by Sarah Katreen Hoggatt, Northwest Yearly Meeting
+A report by Sarah Katreen Hoggatt, Northwest Yearly Meeting

 As a group founded when the printing press was in full swing, and printed material was the communication medium of choice, Quakers have had a rich history of the written word.
 Whether through pamphlets, journals, or printed tracts, the spirit of Quaker faith has been fed by the word for generations.
 The forms may be changing, new voices emerging and our audience shifting, but the word is still precious in whatever form it takes.